 Student Fellowship Award Guidelines

 Each year, SGC International awards two student fellowships; one undergraduate ($500) and one graduate ($1000).
+Each institution may nominate 1 undergraduate and 1 graduate student.
 Students may self-nominate, but must have a faculty sponsor who will submit a letter of support (nomination), and must be enrolled at the time of application.
 Applicants and the faculty sponsor must be SGCI members in good standing.

 Fellowship recipients will be awarded their fellowship during the SGCI Awards Ceremony.
 Award recipients will be afforded all possible opportunities to be listed in conference/council publications and on the website.
 At the conclusion of the fellowship year, recipients will need to provide the SGCI Archives with digital documentation of the work produced under the auspices of this fellowship.
 SGC International will also make every effort to present fellowship recipients’ work at the following year’s conference, however this may not always be possible and will depend upon the resources available to the conference planners in any particular year.

 The deadline for submission of nominees is December 15 of the year immediately preceding the conference for which the individual is nominated to receive the award (i.e. December 15, 2019 for fellowships to be awarded at the 2020 conference).

 Deadline December 15